21 Ways to Maximize Your Money & Save Even More in 2021

 While many people have limited travel during the pandemic, many are using the opportunity to enjoy some cheap getaways!
 Even better, if you can be flexible with your dates, you’ll find that hotels and airlines will offer drastically different prices depending on the day of the week you plan to fly.
 Additionally, prices vary week to week and season to season.
 Traveling off-peak could end up saving you hundreds of dollars!

-To save even more, try just packing a carry-on like Collin does so you don’t have to eat the cost of checking a bag.
+To save even more, try just packing a carry-on as Collin does so you don’t have to eat the cost of checking a bag.
 And if you need a rental car, Bryn shared an easy 5-minute hack that saved her close to $200! 😱

 20. Get some financial relief.